Editorial Style Guide

 Exceptions:

-• Capitalize the title of professors with the Board of Trustees Distinguished Professors designation (Example: “Joseph Renzulli, Distinguished Professor Emeritus of educational psychology”)
+- Capitalize the title of professors with the Board of Trustees Distinguished Professor designation (Example: “Joseph Renzulli, Distinguished Professor Emeritus of educational psychology”)

 UConn